banwwup/banwwup.github.io/_pages/about.md

 # 🔥 About me
-Hi, I'm Ban Wenwei(班文蔚）, a graduate in Computer Science and Technology from [University of Chinese Academy of Sciences](https://www.ucas.edu.cn/).
+Hi, I'm Ban Wenwei(班文蔚）, a master student at Institute of Computing Technology, Chinese Academy of Sciences (ICT, CAS),supervised by Prof. Qi Cao and [Prof. Fei Sun](https://ofey.me/).
 My research interests lie in recommendation algorithms and Large Language Models (LLMs).
 Excited to connect and collaborate with fellow enthusiasts!
 You can find my CV here: [Ban Wenwei's Curriculum Vitae](../assets/CV_Wenwei_Ban.pdf).

 # 📖 Educations